FOCAL SEGMENTAL GLOMERULOSCLEROSIS

 Diabetes drug could shield kidneys in rare disease

-Disease control Recruiting nowThis study tests whether the diabetes drug metformin can protect kidney cells in people with Focal Segmental Glomerulosclerosis (FSGS), a rare kidney disease.
-About 30 adults will receive either extended-release metformin or a placebo alongside their usual treatments for 6 months…
+Disease control Recruiting nowThis study tests whether the diabetes drug metformin can protect kidney cells in people with a rare kidney disease called FSGS.
+About 30 adults will receive either metformin or a placebo for 6 months, alongside their usual treatments.
+The goal is to see if metformin reduces kidne…

 Matched conditions: FOCAL SEGMENTAL GLOMERULOSCLEROSIS